-But no. As if suffering from Stockholm Syndrome, women — specifically white women* — in depressing numbers embraced this offensive groper as he demeaned and degraded their entire gender.
+But no. Like victims of Stockholm Syndrome, women — specifically white women — in depressing numbers embraced this sexist, misogynistic, sexual predator as he demeaned and degraded their entire gender.
 They bought into the right’s (and oftentimes left’s!) negative characterizations about Clinton as a cold, shrill shrew with a bad body (“2 fat thighs, 2 small breasts…left wing”) and zero sex appeal (“Hillary sucks, but not like Monica”) and rejected her so as not to be tainted by her toxic un-likability.
 This deep, sometimes subconscious fear, sown by a sexist society, actually kept women, even liberal women, from enthusiastically embracing Clinton at the start of this campaign; even when she won the nomination, and they could finally “go public” with their support, it was lackluster — the dearth of lawn signs proved it.
-In 2008, people unabashedly celebrated the historical significance of voting in the first black president; this year, cheering for the possibility of America’s first female president was considered reverse-sexism, even by many feminists!
+In 2008, people unabashedly celebrated the historical significance of voting in the first black president; this year, cheering for the possibility of America’s first female president was considered reverse-sexism, even by many women!

-Gloria Steinem, the gold standard of women’s rights fighters, was crucified when she tried to explain young women’s support for Bernie over Hillary:
+Gloria Steinem, the gold standard of feminist icons, was crucified when she tried to explain young women’s support for Bernie over Hillary:

-It was an inelegant expression of a nevertheless real phenomenon created by deep-seated sexism: women wanting the approval of men, because men still hold the majority of the power.
+It was an inelegant expression of a real phenomenon created by deep-seated sexism: women wanting the approval of men, because men still hold the majority of the power.
 It’s why negging works for pick-up artists.
 It’s why girls give head but don’t expect it in return, even — or especially — during casual hookups.
 It’s why female celebrities are compelled to constantly sexually objectify themselves while their male counterparts get by on their artistic output alone, fully clothed.
-It’s why white women elected Donald Trump.

 And try as we might to convince ourselves that he’ll change, that he really loves us and has our best interests at heart, he will run the country as he ran the campaign, indeed as he has run all his endeavors — with fear, lies, negativity, revenge, cheating and abuses of power that benefit him, and him alone.
-Some suggest that he’s really pro-choice and not anti-LGBTQ, but he has no core beliefs other than self-aggrandizement: he will try to — and with a Republican House, Senate, and Supreme Court he most likely will — overturn Roe v.
-Wade, defund Planned Parenthood, and codify discrimination against the LGBTQ community just because he can.
+Some suggest that he’s really pro-choice and not anti-LGBTQ, but that doesn’t matter: he will try to — and with a Republican House and Senate, he most likely WILL — overturn Roe v.
+Wade, defund Planned Parenthood, and undo marriage equality JUST BECA-- USE HE CAN.
 Trump will be the most controlling boyfriend we’ve ever had.
 Those of us who rejected his advances before will be punished for the disrespect.
 If we dare try to breakup with him, he will spread the political equivalent of revenge porn.